-The decision to close the University due to weather conditions is made by the University President.
-The decision will be announced to the local television and radio stations by 6 a.m.
-Voice mail messages announcing the closing will be available by calling SMU-MAIL (768-6245) or SMU-INFO (768-4636).
+The decision to close the University due to weather conditions is made by the University university.
+The decision will be announced to the local television and radio stations by 6 a.m. voice must messages announcing the closing will be available by calling SMU-MAIL (214-268-6245) or SMU-INFO (214-768-4636).